statisticalbiotechnology/cb2030/questions/supervisedlearning.md

 1. What must be taken into consideration when we choose the soft margin parameters?
 > That your classifier should work well.

-1. To perform multiclass classifications, Noble describes that: “the simplest approach is to train multiple, one-versus-all classifiers” (Noble, W. What is a support vector machine?.
-Nat Biotechnol 24, 1565–1567 (2006)).
+1. To perform multiclass classifications, Noble describes that: “the simplest approach is to train multiple, one-versus-all classifiers”.
 He mentions that there are a variety of methods to perform multiclass classifications which are more sophisticated.
 Could you elaborate on how these optimized SVM algorithms work?
 > Here are some examples from [sklearn](https://scikit-learn.org/stable/modules/svm.html#multi-class-classification)

 1. In cross-validation, how do we know how many bins to divide the data in, and later on how many bins to use for training / testing?